 TCP&RC § 38.001 permits the recovery of attorney's fees in suits for services rendered, labor performed, material furnished, freight or express overcharges, lost or damaged freight or express, killed or injured stock, a sworn account, or an oral or written contract.
 When attorney's fees are sought under this provision, the litigant must be represented by an attorney, must present the claim to the opposing party, and payment must have not been tendered within 30 days after the claim is presented.
 TCP&RC § 38.002.
 There is a rebuttable presumption that the usual and customary attorney's fees are reasonable.
 TCP&RC § 38.003.
 Where the issue of attorney's fees is tried to the court and not a jury, the court may take judicial notice of the usual and customary fees and the contents of the case file without further evidence.
 TCP&RC § 38.004.
 This presumption, and power of judicial notice, are available only when attorney's fees are sought under TCP&RC § 38.001.
 See Hasty, Inc. v.
 Inwood Buckhorn Joint Venture, 908 S.W.2d 494, 503 (Tex.
 App.--Dallas 1995, writ denied).
-Fees sought under other provisions of law must be proved by independent evidence.
+Fees sought under other provisions of law must be proved by evidence.
 Sheldon Pollack Corp. v.
 Pioneer Concrete, 765 S.W.2d 843, 847-48 (Tex.
 App.--Dallas 1989, writ denied).
 In Geochem Tech Corp. v.
 Verseckes, 929 S.W.2d 85 (Tex.
 App.--Eastland 1996, writ requested), appellees sought to recover attorney's fees under the Declaratory Judgments Act (TCP&RC § 37.009).
-Appellees were represented by several lawfirms, including Bickel & Brewer.
+Appellees were represented by several law firms, including Bickel & Brewer.
 One of the appellees testified that he had received and paid Bickel & Brewer's bill, and was familiar with some of the work done.
 One of Appellees' other attorneys testified that the hourly rates were reasonable and customary.
 Appellant objected that the Bickel & Brewer bills were hearsay, and could not be authenticated by the testifying lawyer who was not a member of the firm and had no personal knowledge of the work done by Bickel & Brewer.
 The appellate court sustained the complaint, noting that the Bickel & Brewer bills were not offered as business records.

 XVII.
-HEARSAY EXCEPTION FOR PARENTAGE TESTING REPORT TEX.
+HEARSAY EXCEPTION FOR PARENTAGE AND GENETIC TESTING REPORTS TEX.
 FAM.
 CODE ANN. § 160.109(b) provides that, in a paternity case, a "verified written report of a parentage testing expert is admissible at the trial as evidence of the truth of the matters it contains."
 See State v.
 Owens, 893 S.W.2d 728 (Tex.
-App.--Texarkana

-1995) (error to exclude paternity testing results based on hearsay objection), rev'd and dism'd, 907 S.W.2d 484 (Tex.
+App.--Texarkana 1995) (error to exclude paternity testing results based on hearsay objection), rev'd and dism'd, 907 S.W.2d 484 (Tex.
 1995).
+With advances in genetic science and the proliferation of DNA testing, genetic tests have supplanted conventional parentage tests.
+Section 160.109(b) was amended in 2001 to read "a report of a genetic testing expert is admissible as evidence of the truth of the facts asserted in the report."
+TEX.
+FAM.
+CODE ANN. § 160.621(a) (Vernon, 2004).